cedricormond00/RMS/README.md

 # Improvements

+In case this project is carried forward, or reused, below are some directions to take, to try and improve the project further.

 ## codebase

-### wake up from deepsleep, from low battery
+### Wake up from deepsleep, from low battery

 If the RMS is off the grid power, and has been running on the battery for some time, the battery voltage will drop.
+We have set a
+<span style="font-family: 'Courier New', monospace;">batteryEmptyVoltage</span>
+at 3.5V.
+If the voltage drops below 3.5V + 0.05x3.5V, the device enters
+a <span style="font-family: 'Fira Code', monospace;">criticalEL</span>
-We have set a batteryEmptyVoltage at 3.5V.
-If the voltage drops below 3.5V + 5%3.5V, the device enters a “criticalEL” state, and must go to deepSleep, so as to consume as little as power possibe, while informing the user that the device is not running.
+state, and must go to deepSleep, so as to consume as little as power possible, while informing the user that the device is not running.

 However, if the grid power eventually turns back on, we want the device to be able to power back up.
-For this to occur, we have implemented some measures to ensure the device wakes back up.
-Just before going to sleep, we attach an interrupt from the PMIC to the arduino.
+For this to occur, just before going to sleep, an interrupt from the PMIC is attached to the arduino.
 That way, if the PMIC detects a stable power supply, it may interrupt the Arduino, thus waking it up.
+This is another reason why we send the device to deep sleep, and not completely off.

-Because of the amount of time it takes to deplete the battery, thorough test could not be performed
+Because of the amount of time it takes to deplete the battery, thorough test could not be performed.

-What remains to be tested, is whether the device can effectively carry on its usual business after the device has woken up from a deep sleep.
+What remains to be tested, is whether the device can effectively carry on its usual routine after the device has woken up from a deep sleep.

 Also, we want to know what happens when the battery voltage gets too low.
 Will the circuit disconnect?